pedrodevelop/pedrodevelop/README.md

-# Olá e bem-vindo(a) ao meu mundo! 😁

-- 🎂 22 anos
+# Hi, welcome to my world! 😁

-- 🎓 Bacharel em Sistemas de Informação
+- 🎓 Bachelor of Information Systems
-- 💻 Desenvolvedor Front End com foco em React e Typescript

 ##